Rizosha/IX/README.md

-IX - COLLOSEUM FIGHTER -  Made with Unity
+IX - Colloseum Fighter -  Made with Unity

 My final submission for University and the first game I have released on Itch.IO.